 Every Free & Easy trip is accompanied by at least two leaders.
 We like to call them "Leaders" and not "Guides" because they are essentially your well traveled, experienced friends!
-We hire local guides whenever knowledge of culture, history or safety are necessary (ie; temple tours or jungle treks).
+We hire out guides when the situations occurs (a temple for example) who know all the history, and speaks the language of the locals.
 Our Leaders main goals are to ensure everyone on the trip is having the best time possible.
-Our leaders will arrange the group transportation between destinations, sort out rooms at the accommodations, plan any group meals or activities and assist in any additional activities that anyone may wish to take part in, and ultimately show you the best that each destination has to offer.
+The leaders will arrange the group transportation between destinations, sort out rooms at the accommodations, plan any group meals or activities and assist in any additional activities that anyone may wish to take part in, and ultimately show you the best that each destination has to offer.
 They know the trip locations well, and have great relationships with all our contacts in each destination.
 Not to mention they are all extremely fun and easy going people who continue to showcase the essence of what makes us Free & Easy!